-Of those who played a role in the conspiracy of the 20th of July, none have suffered as thoroughgoing a vilification as Friedrich Fromm.
-After 1945, and the slow return to normal life in the ruined Germany, Stauffenberg, Olbricht and others came to enjoy varying degrees of approval, but in the public mind, Generaloberst Fromm remained what the Nazis had declared him to be, a dishonourable coward.
-Appeals by former comrades to clear Fromm’s name fell on deaf ears.
-It was obvious, however, that reasons of expediency were paramount, as if the shaky consensus on which the new Germany stayed afloat might be punctured by too great a concern for the truth.
-Fortunately, since 2005, and the publication of Kroener’s biography, a fuller picture has begun to emerge, one more to the credit of this much-maligned man.
+Of those who played a role in the events of the 20th of July, none have suffered as thoroughgoing a vilification as Friedrich Fromm.
+While Stauffenberg, Olbricht and others came to enjoy varying degrees of approval after 1945, Generaloberst Fromm remained in the public mind what the Nazis had declared him to be, a dishonourable coward.
+It seemed only too obvious that Fromm had acted as he did that fateful night merely to prevent his own contacts to the circles of resistance from becoming known.
+Fortunately, since 2005, and the publication of the biography of Fromm by Bernhard R. Kroener, a fuller picture has begun to emerge, one more to the credit of this much-maligned man.

 It is only after 1936, when certain Nazi policies met with Fromm’s professional disapproval, that anything like distance towards the regime can be detected.
 Hitler had begun to force the pace of re-militarisation, and Fromm’s calculations led him to foresee an unfavourable outcome.
 The subordination of the manufacturing sector to military procurement targets, he warned, would lead to either the collapse of the national economy or a premature engagement in war.
 But in 1939, when his prediction came true, and Germany started a war it was ill-prepared for, Fromm committed his prodigious energies to plugging the holes, and succeeded brilliantly.